dosbox-staging/dosbox-staging/website/docs/getting-started/enhancing-prince-of-persia.md

 !!! important "Making configuration changes"

     Every time you modify `dosbox.conf`, you need to restart DOSBox Staging for the changes to take effect.
 We will not mention this every single time from now on.

-    You can do this by closing the DOSBox Staging application then starting it again.
+    You can do this by closing the DOSBox Staging application and then starting it again.
 But there is a better way: simply press ++ctrl+alt+home++!
 This is a homage to the Ctrl+Alt+Del "three-finger salute" way of soft-rebooting IBM PCs. :sunglasses:

-    If you're on macOS,  you'll need to press ++cmd+opt+home++ instead, and if Apple has decided it for you that your MacBook doesn't need a Home key, ++cmd+opt+fn+left++ should do the trick.
+    If you're on macOS,  you'll need to press ++cmd+opt+home++ instead, and if Apple has decided for you that your MacBook doesn't need a Home key, ++cmd+opt+fn+left++ should do the trick.